In this post, I discuss how you can use a high key to create beautiful displays of color in your paintings.

 Painting within a high key is pretty simple really.
 All you need to do is push the darkest darks in your painting to around the mid-tone range and then compress all the other values within this new range.
 Your lightest lights can stay the same.

-Most importantly, you need to make sure the values between your darkest dark and lightest light retain the same relationship.
+Most importantly, you must ensure the values between your darkest dark and lightest light retain the same relationship.
 You are just compressing the values, not changing their position.

 So why would you want to paint in a high key?